Special OfferENDS SOON

 2. Speak To Your Doctor.
 Regular checkups are not only vital to review your overall health, but can also serve as a way to include annual fall risk assessments into your healthcare plan.
 If you are not due for a checkup for a few months, you can also utilize our free fall risk assessment tool to determine your potential fall risks.

 4. Check Vision And Hearing Annually.
 Vision and hearing can naturally decline with age and can be major contributors to senior falls.
-By committing to have your hearing and vision checked regularly can help keep you on your feet and out of harm’s way.
+Committing to having your hearing and vision checked regularly can help keep you on your feet and out of harm’s way.

 5. Keep Your Home Safe.
 Fall hazards may be lurking in your home without you even knowing it, but making small changes can have a big impact on fall prevention in the elderly.
 NCOA recommends starting by removing “tripping hazards, increase lighting, make stairs safe and install grab bars in key areas.”